Rum and Cook

 Переглядів 1,5 тис.Місяць тому

 Iberico pork comes from Spain, and it's unlike any pork you have ever tasted before.
 It's commonly referred to as the Wagyu of pork.
-Here I try iberico St. Louis style ribs for the first time. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
-I only work with partners ...
+Here I try iberico St. Louis style ribs for the first time. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
+I only work with partners I 1...

 FASTEST Pork Ever!
 Hot and Fast Pulled Pork | Rum and Cook

-This ultra-fast pulled pork video shows how I smoked 15 pounds of pork in about 6 hours, and the result was amazing pulled pork. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
-I only work with partners I 100% believe in, and I pride myself on being able to work with...
+This ultra-fast pulled pork video shows how I smoked 15 pounds of pork in about 6 hours, and the result was amazing pulled pork. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
+I only work with partners I 100% believe in, and I pride myself on being able to work with so...

 All HYPE??
 GrillBlazer Grill Gun and Su-V Gun Full Review | Rum and Cook